standardholdingsllc/algobet/ARCHITECTURE.md

   - Excludes PRE (pre-game) events from matched groups
   - This is the primary control for running as a pure live-betting engine

+🚨 **Operational Lock**: All of the above runtime toggles are now hard-wired to `true` inside KV storage.
+The dashboard no longer exposes buttons to flip them, ensuring the live arb worker always runs with streaming enabled, the matcher active, and sports/live filters enforced.

 ---

 ## 8. API Surface (`pages/api`)